...

 Encourages Fair Play

-Unlike the penalty shootout, ADG forms part of the official match, so warnings and cautions are carried forward into ADG.
-A team guilty of numerous tactical fouls, and has consequently received yellow cards, are at significant disadvantage in ADG.
-These cautioned players will have to be very mindful not to re-offend and risk being sent off.
+A team guilty of numerous tactical fouls and has consequently received yellow cards is at a significant disadvantage in ADG.
+These cautioned players will have to be careful not to re-offend, or they risk being sent off.

 In stark contrast to the penalty shootout, ADG rewards teams who have played within the laws and the spirit of the game and penalises teams guilty of illegal or unsportsmanlike conduct.